 I loved the female friendships in this book.
 It was literally full of different sorts of badass women, and I loved that about it.
 Millie was so different to Annis, and they were both incredibly different from Cassia.
 They all interacted with each other differently, and it was awesome.

-I think this book sets us up for a very interesting experience in the next book, but it doesn’t really stand on its own very well for me.
+I think Murder, Magic and What We Wore sets us up for a very interesting experience in the next book, but it doesn’t really stand on its own very well for me.